oroinc/documentation/user/back-office/products/product-families/manage.rst

    .. image:: /user/img/products/product_families/ProductAttributeFamiliesMove.png
       :alt: Moving a product attribute to another attribute group

-   Adding such attribute to another group will remove it from its current group.
+   Adding such an attribute to another group will remove it from its current group.
 2. Once you are done with the product attribute organization, click **Save**.

 Delete a Product Attribute from the Attribute Group